skjaere/DebriDav/README.md

 manually cleared.
 The default value is 0m ( off ) `DEBRIDAV_CHUNKCACHINGSIZETHRESHOLD` controls the maxiumum size of byte range requests to cache in bytes.
 The default value is 5120000 ( 5Mb )
+`DEBRIDAV_CACHEMAXSIZE` controls the max size of the cache in gigabytes.
+If the size of the cache exceeds this number, the items which were accessed the longest time ago will be purged from the cache to make space for the new entry.

 ## Migrating to 0.8.0